Once4All: Skeleton-Guided SMT Solver Fuzzing with LLM-Synthesized Generators: Background and Motivation

 \textit{The skeleton of the input formula, including quantifiers and logical connectives, can profoundly influence solver behavior and is crucial for revealing bugs.} \end{observationbox}

-In practice, this bug is discovered by our proposed technique, \tool.
-Specifically, \tool~leverages the skeletons of existing formulas by removing the atomic formulas within them.
+In practice, this bug was discovered by our proposed technique, \tool.
+Specifically, \tool~extracts skeletons from existing formulas by removing their atomic sub-formulas.
 In this example, the skeleton is \texttt{(exists ((f Int))} \texttt{<placeholder>}\texttt{)}.
 Subsequently, \tool~fills in the placeholders with newly generated formulas across different theories.
 We will elaborate on the details in Section~\ref{sec:approach}.